simolus3/drift/docs/docs/schema.md

 {{ load_snippet('custom_column_constraint','lib/snippets/schema.dart.excerpt.json') }}

-Keep in mind that a `customConstraint` will override the default `NOT NULL` constraint.
-So if you want to keep the `NOT NULL` constraint, you need to add it manually.
+Adding `customConstraint` overrides any default constraints, including the `NOT NULL` constraint.
+To maintain the `NOT NULL` constraint while adding a custom constraint, explicitly include it in your `customConstraint` string.
+For example:

 {{ load_snippet('custom_column_constraint_not_nullable','lib/snippets/schema.dart.excerpt.json') }}